gradle/gradle/design-docs/publication-model.md

     * `type`
     * `optional`
 2. Add a `MavenDependencySet` concept.
 This is a collection of things that can be converted into a collection of `MavenDependency` instances.
-3. Add a named container of `MavenDependencySet` scopes to `MavenPublication`.
+3. Add a named container of `MavenDependencySet` scopes to `Pom`.
 The following scopes would be made available:
     * `compile`
     * `provided`
     * `runtime`